google/triage-party/README.md

 ## Kanban mode (NEW)

 In v1.2.0-beta.1 and newer, you can see a Kanban dashboard presentation for a collection.
+The columns are based on the rule the issue was found in, and the rows are based on the assignee.

-For the time-being, you'll need to add these 3 lines to the collection you wish to be viewable as a Kanban dashboard:
+In v1.2.0-beta.1, the Kanban view only works for issues that are within a milestone.
+You'll need to add these configuration lines to the collection to make this view visable:

 ```
     display: kanban
     overflow: 3
     selector: milestone
-    dedup: true
 ```

-When v1.2.0 ships, all collections will be viewable using the /k/id URL path.
+You may also find `dedup: true` to be a useful configuration option.
+When v1.2.0 ships, all collections will be viewable as a Kanban dashboard using the /k/id URL path.

 ## Data freshness